Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 - Try Natural Repellents: To help keep away pests, try using natural repellents like garlic spray or neem oil.

-- Introduce Beneficial Insects: Introducing beneficial insects, such as ladybugs and lacewings, can help to control pests.
+- Introduce Beneficial Insects: Introducing beneficial insects, such as ladybugs and lacewings, can help control pests.

 7. Re-pot on a Timely Basis

-To prevent unnecessary stress on foliage and bud development, hibiscus plants should not be re-potted when you spot the roots getting out from the topsoil or from the bottom hole of the container.
+To prevent unnecessary stress on foliage and bud development, hibiscus plants should not be re-potted when you spot the roots growing out of the topsoil or from the bottom of the container.

 Sudden leaf loss and faster-than-usual drying out of the soil are also signs that indicate the plants need re-potting.